© Fogelina Cuperus

 Robotic Intercropping

-A research project funded by the Novo Nordisk Foundation to co-develop intercropping cash and service crops with robotics.
+An interdisciplanary research project funded by the Novo Nordisk Foundation to co-design robotics and intercropping systems.

 Our Vision

-We invite stakeholders and the public to come to our experimental fields in Taastrup and Wageningen that serve as Living Labs.
-Here we bring people together to co-design solutions and share insights.
+We invite stakeholders and the public to come to our experimental fields in Taastrup and Wageningen, where we we bring people together to co-design solutions and share insights.

 Key Challenges